rustyscreeps/cargo-screeps/README.md

 - `username`: your Screeps username or email
 - `password`: your Screeps password

   Either an auth_token or your username/password can be supplied.
 When both are set the auth token is used.
-For private servers set a password using [screepsmod-auth].
+For private servers, set a password using [screepsmod-auth].
 - `branch`: the "branch" to copy into

   This is the "branch" on the screeps server to deploy to.
 Default is `"default"`.